serendipity109/MultiResUNet/README.md

 # MultiResUNet

-A pytorch version of MultiResUNet modified by https://github.com/nibtehaz/MultiResUNet
+A pytorch version of MultiResUNet modified from https://github.com/nibtehaz/MultiResUNet